Mauritius

 Latest developments

-ICAN's partner organisations met with the then Prime Minister of Mauritius, Pravind Kumar Jugnauth, on 27 August 2020 to discuss the TPNW.2 He noted the problem of the colonial administration of the Chagos Islands by the United Kingdom and Mauritius' lack of control over this archipelago, which includes a US air base on Diego Garcia.
-This dispute over sovereignty of part of Mauritian territory would not prevent Mauritius from adhering to the TPNW, however.
+The US air base on Diego Garcia does not prevent Mauritius from adhering to the TPNW, however.
 Without effective control of the Chagos Islands, Mauritius is precluded from being able to implement the TPNW across those territories.
 If it were to secure full sovereignty over the Chagos Islands, Mauritius would need to seek the removal of any unlawful weapons and prohibit any unlawful activities by any states not party to the TPNW on that territory.

 Recommendations

-- Mauritius should also adhere to the Comprehensive Nuclear-Test-Ban Treaty (CTBT).
+Mauritius should adhere to the Comprehensive Nuclear-Test-Ban Treaty (CTBT).